inet-framework/inet/showcases/general/dynamic/doc/index.rst

    random angle, same speed -->

-The destination host is configured to be stationary, and the source hosts are configured to have ``LinearMobility``, and move around in random directions:
+The destination host is configured to be stationary, and the source hosts are configured to have :ned:`LinearMobility`, and move around in random directions:

 .. literalinclude:: ../omnetpp.ini